darrenldl/blockyarchive/README.md

 ## Goals

-As rsbx is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.
+As blkar is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.

+## Notes to existing rust-SeqBox users

+`rsbx 2.0.0` is the last version to be updated for the crate `rsbx`, all future versions will be published under the crate `blkar`.

 ## Getting started

 #### Installation

-rsbx is available via [GitHub releases](https://github.com/darrenldl/rust-SeqBox/releases) or via `cargo`
+`blkar` is available via [GitHub releases](https://github.com/darrenldl/rust-SeqBox/releases) or via `cargo`

 ```
-cargo install rsbx
+cargo install blkar
 ```

 #### Usage guides & screencasts & other resources

 The [wiki](https://github.com/darrenldl/rust-SeqBox/wiki) contains comprehensive guides and resources.

-## Helpers

-Repo [rsbx-helpers](https://github.com/darrenldl/rsbx-helpers) contains helpers for extending the functionality of rsbx.

 ## Changelog